ben10js/statistical-word-embedding-korean/README.md

 ```

 ## What I learned
-- **Power of Classical NLP**: Learned that for highly specialized or personal domains, simple statistical methods (SVD) can sometimes outperform generic large models by strictly adhering to the specific domain distribution.
+- **Power of Classical NLP**: Learned that for highly specialized or personal domains, simple statistical methods (SVD) can sometimes be competitive by strictly adhering to the specific domain distribution(user's subjectivity).
 - **Sparsity Challenges**: Encountered the limits of word-level embedding on small data (high sparsity) and learned to mitigate it via careful window-size tuning and PPMI weighting.
-- **Value of "Rough" Data**: Realized that even "imperfect" embeddings can be valuable tools for metacognition, acting as a mirror to one's own writing habits and latent connections.
+- **Value of "Rough" Data**: Realized that even "imperfect" embeddings can be valuable tools for self-introspection, acting as a mirror to one's own writing habits and latent connections.